 1. c

 2. b

 3. a

 4. b

 5. c

 6. c

 7. c

 8. b

 9. b

-10. c

-MANAGING SLEEP: Feel Awake & Rested REVIEW QUIZ
+MANAGING SLEEP: Feel Awake & Rested (Concise) REVIEW QUIZ

-The following questions are provided to determine how well you understand the information presented in this program. ameDateDate a. b.
+Th The following questions are provided to determine how well you understand the information presented in this program.
+N ameDateDate a. b.
 A recent survey found that of workplace injuries could be contributed to fatigue.
-3 percent 10 percent 13 percent 2.
-When we wake from a good night's sleep, we have very sleep pressure. a.
+3 percent 10 percent 13 percent a.
+When we wake from a good night's sleep, we have very sleep pressure.
 High Low a. b. c. sleep is also called light sleep or sleep onset.
-Stage 1 Stage 2 Stage 3 Stage 4 4.
-About half of our sleep time is spent in sleep. b. c.
+Stage 1 Stage 2 Stage 3 Stage 4 a. b. c.
+About half of our sleep time is spent in sleep.
 Stage 1 Stage 2 Stage 3 Stage 4 a. b.
 The cycle of Stage 1 through REM sleep typically averages about 30 minutes An hour 90 minutes a. b.
 To manage our sleep and to feel the most rested, it's important that we wake up after sleep.
-Stage 3 Stage 4 REM It is recommended that you avoid TV, computer and mobile device screens for or more before going sleep. b.
+Stage 3 Stage 4 REM to a. b.
+It is recommended that you avoid TV, computer and mobile device screens for or more before going sleep.
 15 minutes 30 minutes An hour If your thoughts prevent you from falling asleep after going to bed, you should check your clock frequently to help u get to sleep.
-True False a.
-After arriving home from a night shift, you should take 30 minutes to an hour to wind down before going to bed.
-True False 10 ).
-Drowsy driving is involved in over of traffic collisions.